entelecheia/dotfiles/docs/usage/sops.md

 You can use the script to encrypt and decrypt files using SOPS and AGE:

-- To encrypt a file: `./socrypt my_file.txt`
+- To encrypt a file: `socrypt my_file.txt`
-- To decrypt a file: `./socrypt --decrypt my_file.sops.txt`
+- To decrypt a file: `socrypt --decrypt my_file.sops.txt`

 The script also supports useful aliases for easier usage: